davebanerjee/davebanerjee.github.io/_posts/2023-08-03-confrontint-the-pressure-to-drop-out.markdown

 ---
 layout:               post
 title:                "Confronting the Pressure to Drop Out"
-subtitle:             What do you want out of college?
-A reason to drop out...
+subtitle:             "What do you want out of college?
+A reason to drop out..."
 date:                 2023-08-03 00:51:56 -0500
 last_modified_at:     2023-08-03 00:51:56 -0500
 readable_date:        3 Aug 2023